Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Model fairness certification

-The result follows by adapting the proof of Corollary $5$ in \cite{QinLawless1994}.
-From this result, the EL based confidence region for $\epsilon_{0_{G_j}}$ with asymptotically correct coverage probability $1 - \alpha$ can be constructed as

 Further, if $\theta_P$ is not known a priori, we are only interested in the parameter $\epsilon_G$, and $\theta_P$ is a nuisance parameter.
 For instance, the target $\theta_P$ we compare against may be the population average or the occurrence probability of a sensitive subpopulation, which is typically unknown in practice.
 One approach is to replace the nuisance parameter in the estimating function by its consistent estimator and then construct the constraint in the empirical likelihood function according to the form of the estimating function.
 This is the so-called plugged-in empirical likelihood method.
-We assume that it is possible to use the holdout dataset to construct a consistent estimator $\htheta$.
-We omit the argument specifying the data set used to construct $\htheta$ when it is clear from context.
-The estimator $\htheta$ is assumed to satisfy Condition 7, which requires asymptotic linearity as specified in (\ref{htheta}).
-It can be shown that Condition 7 holds for any $\htheta$ specified in the main text.
-Our generalization enables auditing even if $\htheta$ is more complicated, e.g., it is the solution to some maximum likelihood estimation problem.
+We assume that it is possible to use the holdout dataset to obtain a consistent estimator $\htheta$.
+We omit the argument specifying the data set used to estimate $\htheta$ when it is clear from context.
+The estimator $\htheta$ is assumed to satisfy Condition~(\ref{C6}), which requires asymptotic linearity as specified in (\ref{htheta}).
+This condition enables auditing even if $\htheta$ is more complicated, e.g., it is the solution to some maximum likelihood estimation problem.
+In addition, Condition~(\ref{C6}) implies that $\htheta - \theta_P = O_P({1 \over \sqrt{n}})$.
+Thus, we replace $\theta_P$ with $\htheta$, and have the following result. \begin{theo} Suppose that conditions (\ref{C1}) to (\ref{C6}) hold.
+Let $\bepsilon^*$ be the true disparity.
+Then,